 - The GSM network is the most extensive pattern converting data into digital signals (SMS) between the rates 64 kbps and 120 kbps, but the data transfer speeds are very limited.

+Speed up your connection.
 At these times where work, school, and everything else heavily runs on the internet, having a slow internet connection is something that can hamper time.
-Since it’s already possible to get the speed appropriate for your needs—you would want to do anything to speed up your connection.
+Since it’s already possible to get the speed appropriate for your needs—you would want to do everything to speed up.

 Of course, don’t forget that your hardware has its limitations.
 Understanding your computer needs will help resolve slow internet speeds and optimize your web for a good connection.